Tom Thumb: History

 Richard Johnson's History may have been in circulation as early as this date because the title page woodblock in the 1621 edition shows great wear.
 Johnson himself makes it clear in the preface that Tom was long known by "old and young...
 Bachelors and Maids... and Shepheard and the young Plow boy".

-The tale belongs to the swallow cycle.
-Tom is swallowed by a cow, a giant, a fish, and by a miller and a salmon in some extensions to Johnson's tale.
-In this respect, the tale shows little imaginative development.
-Tom is delivered from such predicaments rather crudely, but editors of later dates found ways to make his deliverance more seemly and he rarely passed beyond the mouth.

 Tom's tale was reprinted countless times in Britain, and was being sold in America as early as 1686.
 A metrical version was published in 1630 entitled Tom Thumbe, His Life and Death: Wherein is declared many Maruailous Acts of Manhood, full of wonder, and strange merriments: Which little Knight liued in King Arthurs time, and famous in the Court of Great Brittaine.
 The book was reprinted many times, and two more parts were added to the first around 1700.
 The three parts were reprinted many times.

 In 1711, William Wagstaffe published A Comment upon The History of Tom Thumbe.
 In 1730, English dramatist Henry Fielding used Tom Thumb as the central figure of a play by that name, which he rewrote in 1731 as the farce The Tragedy of Tragedies, or the History of Tom Thumb the Great.
 The play is filled with 18th-century political and literary satire and is intended as a parody of heroic tragedies.
 The title of "The Great" may be intended as a reference to politician Sir Robert Walpole who was often called "The Great."